 Causes of this disruption can include:

 — Using antibiotics.
 An imbalance commonly happens after you’ve taken antibiotics for another ailment.
-Antibiotic medications don’t discriminate which bacteria they kill, killing both the offending bacteria that’s causing an illness along with beneficial bacteria in the gut and vagina that can lead to gastric distress and yeast infections.
+Antibiotic medications don’t discriminate which bacteria they kill, killing both the bad bacteria that’s causing an illness along with good bacteria in the gut and vagina that can lead to gastric distress and yeast infections.

 — Being pregnant.
 When you’re pregnant, your estrogen levels increase, and this can tip the balance in the vagina and lead to an overgrowth of yeast cells.